LeakyAbstractions/result-manual/docs/getting-started/adding-result-to-your-build.md

 }
 ```

-If you are building a library that will use `Result` type in its public API, you should use instead:
+This is the most common configuration when we are building an application that uses `Result` internally.
+If we were building a library that exposed `Result` in its public API, we should use instead:

 ```
 dependencies {